aws/aws-cli/awscli/examples/ssm/get-document.rst

 **To get the contents of a document**

-This example gets the contents of the document called ``RunShellScript``.
+This example returns the content of a document.

 Command::